ITByteOrg/devops-guide/README.md

 # DevOps Guide
-A comprehensive guide to DevOps principles, workflows, and practices.
-I'll add my notes, instructions and observations during a full DevOps Stack journey.
+A hands-on journey in building a complete DevOps stack from the ground up, exploring real-world challenges, trade-offs, and practical solutions.
+You will find my notes, instructions and observations during my DevOps Stack journey in this repo.

 ## License
 This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.